mmbman/Katagiri/jewel-mirror-awareness.md

 “Meaning” here refers to the real dharma, something behind the song; the real meaning.
 So the dharma which has been transmitted is more than words.
 Yet it responds to the inquiring impulse – if you look for it you can find it.
 There is an interacting communication, a communion, between the snow and the silver bowl, the snowy heron and the snowy world.
 And that communion is completely beyond words and language.

-There is a very famous story of Rinzai, or Lin Chi in Chinese, told in the Record of Lin Chi.
+There is a very famous story of Rinzai, or Lin Chi in Chinese, told in the *Record of Lin Chi*.
 Rinzai said: “The true man without rank is going and coming through your nose and eyes and ears; if you don’t know this yet, look.”
 A monk came up to him and said, what is the true man without rank?
 Rinzai immediately grasped the monk and shook him, saying “Speak!
 Speak!”

 This means that buddha nature, true man, True Self, is not something a Zen Master gives or a monk receives.
 True man is already in everybody, manifesting perfect harmony of whole universe.